 Skip to main content

-To get started, create a new project or ask your administrator to add you to an existing project.
-Now, you can access the Chaos tab, where an overview of all the experiment runs can be observed.
+1. Create a new project or ask your administrator to add you to an existing project.
+Once you sign up or log in to your account, you can access the Chaos tab on the extreme left, which displays the recent experiments that were executed.

 HCE Overview

-Next, we will create a new environment such that the chaos infrastructures can be added as part of it.
-Go to Environments page, and choose a New Environment.
-Add environment name, and optionally a description and tags.
+1. A chaos experiment is executed in a chaos infrastructure that is associated with an environment.
+To create a new environment, navigate to the Environments page, and choose a New Environment.
+Specify the environment name, a description (optional), and tags (optional).
 Select the environment type, Production or Non-Production.
-Finally, click on Create to add the new environment.
+Finally, select Create to add the new environment.

 Create New Environment